MkePipes/UCI_Projeck_1/README.md

 Only the JumpBox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Personal IP

-Machines within the network can only be accessed by _JumpBox_.
+Machines within the network can only be accessed by the JumpBox.
-- Jump Box 18.191.237.107:22
+- Jump Box 172.31.7.186:22

 A summary of the access policies in place can be found in the table below.